bokkypoobah/BurnerProTool/README.md

 This repo initially started as a review of [burner.pro](https://burner.pro/), but some tools need to be built to provide alternative access to this card, if the original developer's website were to become unavailable.

+Skip to the [Burner.pro Review](#burnerpro-review) (WIP).

-We are not affiliated with the producers of burner.pro .
+We are not affiliated with burner.pro .
 This tool is under development, so test it with small amounts first.

-Skip to the [Burner.pro Review](#burner-pro-review) (WIP).

 <br />